JuliaAudio/LibSndFile.jl/README.md

 ## Supported Formats

-See the [libsndfile](http://www.mega-nerd.com/libsndfile/) homepage for details, but in summary this library supports reading and writing:
+See the [libsndfile](http://www.mega-nerd.com/libsndfile/) homepage for details, but in summary it supports reading and writing:

 * Microsoft WAV
 * Ogg/Vorbis